Nash Rambler: Nash Rambler Palm Beach

 American Motors' relationship with the Italian designer Battista 'Pinin' Farina as a styling consultant resulted in the 1956 Nash Rambler Palm Beach.
 All the major mechanical components for the concept car came from a 100 in wheelbase Nash Rambler.
-The only indication of the origin of the car are the Rambler “R” emblems on the hubcaps.
+The only indication of the origin of the show car are the Rambler "R" emblems on the hubcaps.

 Influenced by aerodynamic and technical innovations, the Palm Beach was constructed "so that it could be introduced to the market in a short period of time."
 The fully functional show car was intended as a replacement for the Nash-Healey, but AMC no longer included a sports car in its lineup by 1956.

-Revival
+Revival (1958-1960)

 With AMC's focus on economical automobiles, management saw an opportunity with the economic recession of 1958 to revive the small 100 in wheelbase Nash Rambler.
 The automaker had retained the old tooling and the old model would fit between the bigger 108 in wheelbase family-sized Ramblers and the imported two-seat 85 in wheelbase Nash Metropolitan.
 This would be a smaller and more efficient alternative to the standard-sized cars that were marketed by the domestic Big Three at that time.
 The old Nash design was slightly modified and used for AMC's "new" 1958 Rambler American.

-Epilogue
+Legacy

 The book listing the 75 noteworthy American automobiles that made news from 1895 until 1970, documents "the 1950 Nash Rambler was a historic car on two counts: its ancestry and its small size."
 While other compact-sized cars were introduced by the small independent automakers, such as the Henry J, Hudson Jet, and Willys Aero, only the Rambler survived long enough to establish a real place in automotive history.

 Moreover, the compact-sized Nash Rambler automobile evolved into a business strategy for American Motors as the company firmly associated itself with small cars in the U.S. marketplace.
 In the 1960s, the automaker "prospered on the back of the Nash Rambler, the compact that recalled the name of the vehicle Thomas B. Jeffrey built in 1902 at the Kenosha, Wisconsin factory that continued to be AMC's main production plant."

 The Nash Rambler succeeded where others "tried to entice US consumers looking for practical, economical automobiles" during an era "when all Detroit had to offer were pricey, ostentatious behemoths."
 The Big Three domestic automakers exited the entry-level car market to foreign makes starting in the early 1950s.
-Nash was the only American manufacturer to get the compact formula right by offering Rambler "well equipped and priced sensibly"; "styling that was fresh, distinctive, and attractive"; and for developing "the original Rambler’s run in 1950–55 was that there was a full line of Ramblers in many body styles, including a jaunty convertible."
+Nash was the only American manufacturer to get the compact formula right by offering Rambler "well equipped and priced sensibly"; "styling that was fresh, distinctive, and attractive"; and for developing "the original Rambler's run in 1950–55 was that there was a full line of Ramblers in many body styles, including a jaunty convertible."